top of page

 • Stage Presence and Professionalism – Audience engagement, microphone technique, performance style, appearance, presentation, showmanship.
 Do you feel a connection to the performer?
 Do the energy and musicianship reach out and grab you?

 • Contestants are not promised an opportunity to see their scores.
-We will do our best to accommodate you.

 bottom of page